AloshkaD/CarND-BehavioralCloning-P3/README.md

-# Behavioral Cloning using Deep Learning
+# Use Deep Learning to Clone Driving Behavior
-##### A Udacity Self-Driving Car Engineer NanoDegree project
+##### Project 3 for the Self Driving Car Engineer Nanodegree Program

-Final submission for Udacity's Self-Driving Car Engineer NanoDegree Behavioral Cloning project.
+Final submission for Udacity's Self Driving Car Engineer NanoDegree Behavioral Cloning project.

 See [model.ipynb](model.ipynb) for a thorough walk-through of this project including code and visualizations.